HCW-home/hcw-docs/docs/deploy.md

 ## Firewall considerations

-- It will required to open the following ports for the Frontend and Backend:
+- It will be required to open the following ports for the Frontend and Backend:
     - Port 443 for the webserver (https)
     - Port 80 for the redirect (http)
 - It will required to open the following ports for the Mediasoup